786739982/ACT-Edge/README.md

 Get Quantized and Compiled Model
 * One way: Refer to [Hobot DNN](https://developer.d-robotics.cc/rdk_doc/04_toolchain_development)
 * Recommended way: Contact me for direct guidance, code and shell scripts.
 [My contact information](#Author).
+I also look forward to becoming friends with you!

 ### Customization-Guide